|Guitar Charlottesville Music Lessons 2019 Charlottesville Classical Guitar Festival Guitar Competition Guitar Concert Series|

 Videos of their performances will be posted in a few days

 2019 Charlottesville Classical Guitar Festival & Competition

 Saturday, September 28, 2019

-Eliminatory (to advance to final): Up to 5 minutes of any music by any composer.
+Eliminatory (8 guitarists will advance to the semifinal): Up to 5 minutes of any music by any composer.

-Final: Up to 5 minutes of any music by any composer.
-It can be the same music that was played in the eliminatory or a different music selection.
-It's up to the player.
+Final: Up to 8 minutes of any music by any composer.
+Music played in the eliminatory and/or semifinal can be played again.

 To enter the competition you have to register for the full guitar festival ($60) at the festival page and there's no extra fee.

 Competitors will be evaluated on 10 different aspects:

 3. Tone quality.

 8. Interpretation (musicianship, tempo & style)